-This course will cover diagnosis of substance use disorders, including the established diagnostic criteria for culturally sensitive screening, assessment, treatment planning, referrals, service coordination, documentation, and consultation.
-The theories and principles that support the diagnosis and treatment of substance use disorders will be discussed, including indications and contraindications for use of various approaches, rationale for intervention, role of the counselor, and importance of incorporating gender and ethnicity in selecting and using assessment and treatment methods.
+The course will cover diagnosis of substance use disorders, including the established diagnostic criteria for culturally sensitive screening, assessment, treatment planning, referrals, service coordination, documentation, and consultation.
+The theories and principles that support the diagnosis and treatment of substance use disorders will be discussed, including indications and contraindications for use of each theory or technique, rationale for intervention, role of the counselor, and importance of incorporating gender and ethnicity in selecting and using assessment and treatment methods.
 The content of this course is based in part on TAP 21 competencies.
-This is a required course for addictions counseling licensure at the clinical level with the Kansas BSRB.
-Prerequisite: Admitted MA-HS student or department consent.
+This is a required course for addictions counseling licensing with the Kansas BSRB.
+Prerequisites: Admission to Graduate Program or Department consent.